AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_5.rst

 * Support for minizip-ng 3.x has been dropped.
-Due to a bug in previous versions of that library, any OCIOZ files created on Windows would not have been cross-platform, are not supported in OCIO 2.5, and will need to be regenerated.
+Due to a bug in previous versions of that library, any OCIOZ files created on Windows would not have been cross-platform, are not fully supported in OCIO 2.5, and should be regenerated.
 You may use standard Zip decompressors to expand the .ocioz files on Windows and use the `ocioarchive` command-line tool to recompress them.
-The new files will be cross-platform and will be compatible both with OCIO 2.5 and previous releases.
+The new files will be cross-platform and will be compatible with both OCIO 2.5 and previous releases.

 For Developers
 ++++++++++++++